naveen13m/space_robot_parameter_estimation/README.md

 # Add common functions path to matlab search path
-In the Matlab command window, find out the matlab root folder
+In the Matlab command window, find out the matlab root folder matlabroot
->> matlabroot
-In the terminal, move the folder which has matlabrc.m file which is run on matlab startup
+In the terminal, move to the folder which has matlabrc.m file cd matlabroot/toolbox/local
-$ cd matlabroot/toolbox/local
 Allow user to edit matlabrc.m
 Add the following command to the last line of the file addpath(location_to_common_funtions_directory)